Mental Health Therapy

 Individual Therapy & Counseling

 I offer a unique whole-person approach to mental health that prioritizes your growth, healing, empowerment, and resilience.
 My approach is trauma-informed and strengths-based.
 I aim to create a safe, compassionate, and non-judgmental space where you will feel understood and supported as you explore your thoughts, feelings and behaviors.
-I integrate evidence-based techniques, such as cognitive-behavioral therapy (CBT), with mindfulness, movement, and other embodiment practices.
+I integrate evidence-based techniques, such as cognitive-behavioral therapy (CBT), with mindfulness, movement, and other somatic practices.
 My goal is to help you develop new insights as a foundation for meaningful change, learn new skills, and feel supported as you work through life challenges and improve your mental health.

 I work with clients of all ages, including children, adolescents, and adults.
 I am currently only accepting client's 18 and over.
 I offer sessions in-person (outdoors in Framingham) and telehealth.